R3D9477/nimqml-apps/README.md

 # nimqml-apps

-Collection of desktop applications, who built with [nimqml](https://github.com/filcuc/nimqml).
+Collection of desktop applications, which built with [nimqml](https://github.com/filcuc/nimqml).